Kong/kongponents/docs/contributing/getting-started.md

 ## Installation

 - Git clone the Kongponents repository: `git clone https://github.com/Kong/kongponents.git`
-- Install dependencies in the root of the directory: `cd kongponents && yarn install`
+- Install dependencies in the root of the directory: `cd kongponents && yarn`
 - Build the latest css changes, as the built file is gitignored: `yarn build:styles`
+- Build the utils package, as the built file is gitignored: `yarn build:utils`
 - Run the docs locally: `yarn docs:dev`
+- For a full build, install `jq` on your system.
+If on a Mac, you can run `brew install jq` (this allows for utilizing the `yarn build:cli` command).

 ## CLI